 23 novembre, 19h30 _ Maison de la culture Ahuntsic

 February 8 to 11, 2018 _ Premiere at Wilder Espace Danse (Tangente).

 The piece Èbe is the fruit of a collaboration between Sarah Bronsard (choreographer) and Patrick Saint-Denis (audio art and robotics).
-The play revolves around a chorus of five robot accordions and a choreography anchored in flamenco.
-Figures in their own right, the robot accordions evoke a human presence and question a certain evolution of the representation of the body.
+The piece revolves around a chorus of five robot-accordions and a choreography anchored in flamenco.
+Figures in their own right, the robot-accordions evoke a human presence and question a certain evolution of the representation of the body.
 Arranged so as to evoke a kind of extra-human lungs, their presence multiplies the parallels between bodies of flesh and metal. Èbe is also born from the desire to stage phenomena that go beyond us and guide us, beyond our individual questions.
-"Ebe", which means falling tide, is interested in the phenomenon of tides whose fluctuation evokes an immense breathing.
-The interpreter synchronizes his movements with the instruments to examine the communicative dimension of the breath.
+"Ebe", which means the receding tide, explores the phenomenon of tides whose fluctuation evokes an immense breathing.
+The interpreter synchronizes her movements with the instruments to examine the communicative dimension of the breath.
 A metaphorical question emerges from Èbe : what is revealed when the tide goes out?